Knitschi/CPFCMake/documentation/APIDocModules.rst

 GLOBAL_FILES
 ^^^^^^^^^^^^

-This option can be used to add further files to the :ref:`globalFiles` target.
+This option can be used to add further files to the :ref:`pipeline` target.
+This can be useful to make global files like a :code:`README.md`  or :code:`LICENSE.txt` visible in a Visual Studio solution.